AlfrescoLabs/alfresco-kerberos/README.md

 ## configure kerberos client

-- update the OS [hosts file](https://www.makeuseof.com/tag/modify-manage-hosts-file-linux/#:~:text=The%20hosts%20file%20is%20a,connect%20to%20the%20appropriate%20server.) `<docker machine ip> example.com`
+- update the OS [hosts file](https://www.makeuseof.com/tag/modify-manage-hosts-file-linux/#:~:text=The%20hosts%20file%20is%20a,connect%20to%20the%20appropriate%20server.) `<docker machine ip> example.com` or dns for docker-compose to `example.com`
-- install the kerberos client (`sudo apt-get install krb5-user`)
+- install the kerberos client `sudo apt-get install krb5-user`
-- update the configuration to reach the alfresco server
+- update the configuration to reach the docker compose server ⬇️

 Add/update the file `/etc/krb5.conf`